model-checking/kani-vscode-extension/docs/user-guide.md

 ### Debug Kani unit test

-By setting breakpoints and clicking the debug test (kani) button, you are taken into the debugger panel which allows you to peer into the counter examples or values for which the assert fails.
+By setting breakpoints and clicking the `Debug test (Kani)` button, you are taken into the debugger panel which allows you to peer into the counter examples or values for which the assert fails.

 ![Image: show debugging.gif](../resources/screenshots/show%20debugging.gif)